 Cut lemon in half, and squeeze enough juice from half of a lemon to make one tablespoon.
 Cut the remaining lemons into large chunks and place lemon chunks and 2 sprigs of fresh rosemary (or 1 teaspoon dried) inside the body cavity of the chicken.
 Tie legs and tail together with string.
 Place chicken breast side up in a large open roasting pan on a rack.
 (I just put it in a bigger, metal roasting pan!
 Metal seems to work better than glass, more juices.)

-In a small bowl combine 2 Tbsp fresh minced rosemary (or 2 teaspoons dried), 2 Tbsp olive oil, 1 teaspoon salt, and ¼ teaspoons pepper.
+In a small bowl combine 2 tablespoon fresh minced rosemary (or 2 teaspoons dried), 2 tablespoon olive oil, 1 teaspoon salt, and ¼ teaspoons pepper.
 Halve potatoes and place around rack in roasting pan.
-Drizzle the potatoes and chicken with the 1 tbsp lemon juice and 3 tbsp olive oil and sprinkle with ¾ teaspoons salt and ¾ teaspoons pepper.
+Drizzle the potatoes and chicken with the 1 tablespoon lemon juice and 3 tablespoon olive oil and sprinkle with ¾ teaspoons salt and ¾ teaspoons pepper.
 Rub into skin of chicken and toss potatoes to coat well.